eilara/Rx.pl/README.md

 like Perl Autobox code working on regular lists, though it is working on streams of events.

-Lets go over how the $sketch observable stream is built, going from low-level to high-level events, and showing the marble diagrams for the combinators applied.
+Let's go over how the $sketch observable stream is built, going from low-level to high-level events, and showing the marble diagrams for the combinators applied.
 We start by creating streams from the low-level
 events: